-Amy Biondo is a Denver/Boulder vocalist, composer, dancer, and vocal empowerment coach.
+Amy Biondo is a Denver/Boulder vocalist, composer, dancer, vocal empowerment coach, and voice mentor.

 A versatile performer with a 4-octave range, Amy is equally comfortable climbing inside the rich rhythmic and harmonic structure of a modern jazz composition; mining deep into the emotional story of an old chestnut and communicating the timeless beauty that is still relevant today; resonating with the nuanced heartbeat of a traditional folk song in Spanish, Portuguese, or French; or belting out a rock tune to a room full of people who can’t help but dance.